El Rincón, Durango

-El Rincón is a town in the municipality of Tepehuanes of the State of Durango of Mexico.
+El Rincón is a town in the municipality of Tepehuanes in the Mexican state of Durango.

 A small town that rests upon the crest of a mountainside.
 Home to roughly 400 people.
-The surrounding town, Tepehuanes, is the hub of transport, education, and supplies for El Rincon.
+The surrounding town, Tepehuanes, is the hub of transport, education, and supplies for El Rincón.
 Every so often, rodeos are held on top of a hill.
 It is by the town of Arroyo Chico.
 The Tepehuanes river runs to the north and west of the pueblo.
 It is a few hours drive from the city of Durango, Durango.

 Some small stores are located within the small town.
 Supplies are brought in by trucks off the interstate a few miles away.
-One store is called "La Peke".
-No schools are in the town, so the residents go to a school in San Jose de la Boca.